Elena Dementieva: 2008: Resurgence, deep runs into Slams, and Olympic gold medal

-Dementieva played three hard court tournaments during the summer and was seeded fifth at all three.
+Dementieva played three hardcourt tournaments during the summer and was seeded fifth at all three.
 She began her summer season by losing to Dominika Cibulková in the second round of the Tier I Rogers Cup in Montreal.
 At the Beijing Olympics, Dementieva was down a set and a break before defeating fourth-seeded Serena Williams in the quarterfinals.
 She then defeated compatriot Zvonareva in the semifinals and Safina in the three set final to win the gold medal.

 At the US Open, Dementieva was one of six players with the opportunity to be ranked world No. 1 upon completion of the tournament.
 Dementieva defeated Schnyder in the quarterfinals but lost to Janković in the semifinals.
 Dementieva was up a break in each set but committed 42 unforced errors and lost each of her last five service games.
 Nevertheless, her ranking improved to world No. 4 for the first time since 2004.

-At the Toray Pan Pacific Open in Tokyo, Dementieva was seeded third and qualified for the year-ending Sony Ericsson Championships with a second-round victory against Alizé Cornet.
+At the Pan Pacific Open in Tokyo, Dementieva was seeded third and qualified for the year-ending WTA Championships with a second-round victory against Alizé Cornet.
 However, she was upset in the quarterfinals by Katarina Srebotnik.
 At the Tier II Porsche Grand Prix in Stuttgart, Dementieva was seeded fourth.
 She won her first match by defeating Sybille Bammer, but was upset in the quarterfinals by Victoria Azarenka.
 Defending her title at the Kremlin Cup, Dementieva was seeded third.
 She defeated Srebotnik in the second round and Nadia Petrova in the quarterfinals.
 In the semifinals, she faced Jelena Janković.
 She won the first set easily 6–0, but only managed to win one game after that, losing the next two sets.
 She committed 31 unforced errors in the second and third set.
-She won her next event, the Fortis Championships Luxembourg, defeating Caroline Wozniacki in three sets in the final.
+She won her next event, the Luxembourg Open, defeating Caroline Wozniacki in three sets in the final.

 At the WTA Tour Championships held in Doha, Qatar, Dementieva was seeded fourth.
 In her first round robin match, she lost her first match to Venus Williams, before defeating Dinara Safina in the second.
 After Serena Williams withdrew from the tournament, Dementieva played Nadia Petrova and defeated her to reach the knock-out stage.
 In the semifinals, she lost to Vera Zvonareva in three sets.